tech4Ly/codebook/README.md

 ## About

 Codebook is a spellchecker for code.
 It binds together the venerable Tree Sitter and the fast spell checker [Spellbook](https://github.com/helix-editor/spellbook).
-Included is a Language Server for use in any editor.
+Included is a Language Server for use in (theoretically) any editor.
 Everything is done in Rust to keep response times snappy and memory usage _low_.

+However, if you are looking for a traditional spellchecker for _prose_, Codebook may not be what you are looking for.
+For example, capitalization issues are handled loosely and grammar checking is out of scope.

+To see the motivations behind Codebook, read [this blog post](https://blopker.com/writing/09-survey-of-the-current-state-of-code-spell-checking/).

 ## Status

 Codebook is being developed, but the Zed extension is now live!

-### Supported Languages
+### Supported Programming Languages

 | Language | Status |
 | --- | --- |